J-Danyang/CATmodel/README.md

 Finally we calculate the loss table (EventLossTable.csv), EP curve, and annual accumulate loss (AAL).

-## More details

-You can find more info in our report.

 ## Contact us

 If you have any questions, just contact us :)